 - Blueprints

-After making a selection, package the project; upon successful packaging, you can find the .cpp
+After selection, pack the project.
+Once packed successfully, you can find the .cpp

 and .h

-files prefixed with the Blueprint name in the Intermediate\Plugins\NativizedAssets\Windows\Game\Source\NativizedAssets
+files starting with the blueprint name in the public

 /private

-Creating a Blueprint Function Library in the editor and creating a function will yield an error if it is called in a blueprint Object
+When creating a Blueprint Function Library in the editor and creating a function, that function cannot be called in the blueprint’s Object

 1 | Function Requires A World Context. |